 Phew, using styles is a complicated affair.
 At least it is if you start part way through your book (report, family letter).
-This tiny guide shares my learnings over the last few months and, hopefully, will put you in the situation where you can confidently share your work with lots of people without the formatting going wrong and it doesn’t matter where you are in your creative process, there are options to suit everyone.
+This tiny guide shares my learnings over the last few months.
+I hope it will help you confidently share your work without the formatting going wrong.
+And it doesn’t matter where you are in your creative process, there are options to suit everyone.

 Please note this guide assumes you can do the basics, such as add a new tab to the ribbon or negotiate the save as dialogue, if you are not sure how to do anything look it up.
-All commands are shown in that pretty pale teal you can see in the previous sentence.
+I have shown all commands in that pretty pale teal you can see in the previous sentence.

 If you are really apprehensive about doing this stuff, don’t be.
-A good way of making sure your existing work is safe is to ALWAYS make a copy (in File Explorer or with save as) before changing an existing document and work from the copy.
-Give the copy a clear name – eg, rubbish, sandpit, my styles test environment.
-And don’t edit your normal template just yet, get happy with how all this works then give it a go.
+A good way of making sure your existing work is safe is to ALWAYS make a copy (in File Explorer or with save as) before changing an existing document.
+Give the copy a clear name – eg, rubbish, sandpit, my styles test environment and work in it.
+And don’t edit your normal template just yet, get happy with styles then give it a go.

 This guide is written from a Windows Ten desktop running Office 2016.
 The dialogues and tools behind these instructions haven’t changed for years, but if you are using an older version of Word you might have to hunt around for them.
 Sadly the styles gallery was only introduced with Word 2003.